Building Real-Time Chat with Go and WebSockets

 the stock bot and rabbitmq

-instead i went with RabbitMQ. when the chat server sees a /stock= command, it publishes a message to a queue and moves on. a completely separate microservice consumes from that queue, fetches the stock quote from an external API, and publishes the result back on a different queue. the chat server picks it up and broadcasts it like any other message.
+instead i went with RabbitMQ. when the chat server sees a /stock= command, it publishes a message to a queue and moves on. a separate microservice consumes from that queue, fetches the stock quote from an external API, and publishes the result back on a different queue. the chat server picks it up and broadcasts it like any other message.

 testing the whole thing

-i went a little overboard on testing — 630+ unit tests and 63 end-to-end tests. the unit tests cover everything from message parsing to hub registration logic. the e2e tests spin up the full server, connect real WebSocket clients, send messages, and verify they arrive at the right destinations.
+630+ unit tests and 63 end-to-end tests. the unit tests cover everything from message parsing to hub registration logic. the e2e tests spin up the full server, connect real WebSocket clients, send messages, and verify they arrive at the right destinations.

 what i took away